wmamills/hvac-demo/readme.md

 Clone that repo somewhere and create a symlink to the dockit file in your ~/bin or ~/.local/bin directory and make sure that the one you used is in your path.
-As with the other docker based methods you will need to install docker.
+As with the other docker based methods, you will need to install docker.
 See the "Docker install cheat-sheet" below.

 To build everything use this command: